How to Avoid Vacation Rental Nightmares

-You need to check if dream rental vacation spot is credible.
+Another way to avoid vacation rental nightmares is by checking if spot is credible.
 There are sites that have a disclaimer page and lists properties and verifies the accuracy of these listings.
 The same is true with similar sites.
 Sites like Craigslist have a lot of people pretending to be the owner of the property.
 The scammer may post photos, give the pertinent information of the rental property and make it look legit so that they can take your money.
 You should do your own independent investigation on state real estate databases to verify information before signing up with an agreement and providing a credit card number.

 What happens if your dream rental property does not live up to your expectation?
 Imagine if its uninhabitable and most rental sites offer some sort of guarantee against rental fraud or misrepresentation of the property.
 You have to be extra careful here if the location is unclean and unsafe.
 Also, you should know that travel insurance policies won’t cover you either.

 You have to look at the terms, payouts, and conditions of these policies which varies from one site to another.
 The basic procedure would have photos taken, the owner would be contacted and the booking site would be reviewed.
 While simple problems like a broken faucet can be addressed, its the important things like the difference in the size of rooms that need to be addressed.
 In a serious situation, the rental company should be able to find you an alternative accommodation or give you a refund.